Sashumi-6/COS221-Assignment5/README.md

 Reviews api endpoint:
 {
     type : Reviews,
-    operation : Get/Add,
+    operation : Get/Add/Overall,
-    apikey: A user's key (any user registered can review), upc : must be specified if using the Add, Get operation rating : must be specified for add, review : must be specified for add, username : must be specified for add,
+    apikey: A user's key (any user registered can review), upc : must be specified if using the Add, Get and Overall operation rating : must be specified for add, review : must be specified for add, username : must be specified for add,